 Postal stakeholders that are not public postal operators or regulators can add their voice to the UPU's deliberations through the Consultative Committee (CC).
 The Committee represents the interests of the wider postal sector and provides a framework for effective dialogue

 World Free Zones AICE 13-17 June 2022 - Jamaica

 The World FZO AICE is an opportunity to build awareness among World FZO members and prominent participants from across the globe.

-Registration form link - here
+Registration link click here

 The Consultative Committee is holding a series of three one-hour webinars dedicated to the disrupted market environment resulting from the COVID-19 pandemic: accelerated digitalization of communications and commerce, leading to changes in e commerce logistics; changing consumer behaviors; and what citizens should expect from the universal service obligation in their respective countries.

 Watch webinar 1: In this recorded version of the Trilogy Webinar 1, you will be hearing a presentation by the Secretary General of Ecommerce Europe based on a recent survey.
 The survey was carried out in the context of the second lockdown at the end of 2020, focusing on the impact of the COVID-19 pandemic on the e-commerce sector in Europe.
 The survey highlights the current situation in different European countries.
 A discussion then follows on the impact of the COVID-19 pandemic on e-commerce globally from an air cargo perspective, as well as the impact on the worldwide postal network as retailers navigate operational and supply chain disruptions, while new reverse logistics challenges emerge, and traditional pain points intensify from a consumer perspective.

 Glyn Hughes, Director General of The International Air Cargo Association (TIACA)

 Noor Adan, Coordinator of Supply Chain Management, Postal Operations Directorate, UPU International Bureau